The Best Pets for Kids, According to a Vet

 Fish: the easy starter pet for any age

 Perhaps the most simple “starter” pet, fish can be mesmerizing to look at while providing the opportunity to learn basic pet responsibilities and care tasks in baby steps.
 They’re a great way to ease into the world of pet ownership, and a reasonable jumping-off point for getting a bigger animal in the not too distant future.
 They might not be able to do tricks, but a fish might just buy you a year or two before moving on to a bigger pet.

 Dogs: the closest thing to a new family member

 Bringing home a dog is pretty much as close as you can get to adding another family member.
-They’re one of the most popular pets for young kids, and with so many different breeds, it’s easy to find a fantastic match for your family.
-Depending on the age of your kid(s), finding a breed that can handle your child’s rambunctious or testing nature is crucial.
-Although they can be a lot of work, the benefits of receiving unconditional love from a dog can be so rewarding that it may just outweigh that surprise vet bill.
+They’re one of the most popular pets for young kids.
+With so many different breeds, it’s easy to find a fantastic match for your family.
+Depending on the age of your kids, finding a breed that can handle their rambunctious or testing nature is crucial.
+Although they can be a lot of work, the benefits of receiving unconditional love from a dog can be so rewarding that they may just outweigh that surprise vet bill.

 Here are a few great dog breeds for kids to get the ball rolling:

 - Spaniels: big on companionship and eager to play and please.

 - Labrador Retrievers: they’re ready to be the sidekick for all of your kid’s adventures.